sciZer0/7/v/README.md

 <h1>About Bitcoin</h1>

-Of course, for now the Bitcoin blockchain is both permissionless and extremely-sustainable.
-But, it might have been extremely-sustainable only until some moment.
+Of course, for now the Bitcoin blockchain is both permissionless and highly-sustainable.
+But, it might have been highly-sustainable only until some moment.

 As mentioned above, Bitcoin now isn't really a fixed-supply token because the Bitcoin blockchain will stop printing Bitcoin just at 2140 (in 118 years).

 More importantly, absolutely, Bitcoin doesn't have any pre-programmed decrease of Circulating Supply.

-Also, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and extreme inefficiency, including extremely-low bandwidth.
+Also, the Bitcoin blockchain has the irremovable fundamental flaws, including the terrible Gini and high inefficiency, including highly-low bandwidth.

-The allegedly incredibly-promising Lightning, conceived to solve the problem of extremely-low bandwidth, requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work with the regular user  or — according to the main point of blockchain technology — is absurd.
+The allegedly incredibly-promising Lightning, conceived to solve the problem of highly-low bandwidth, requires the regular user to either run a lightning node or trust the one who is running a lightning node, which respectively either won't work with the regular user  or — according to the main point of blockchain technology — is absurd.

 As we can see, for new blockchains there is a lot of room to improve.
 Surpassing the Bitcoin blockchain is possible and inevitable.